Munching on meat is linked to higher risk of death

 Eating more plant protein, however, is associated with a lower risk of death

 Are you ready to take it easy with the burgers?
 A new protein-focused paper confirms that eating red meat may be linked to a higher risk of death.

-However, replacing animal protein in your diet with plant protein is associated with a decreased risk of death, according to the research, which was published in JAMA Internal Medicine
+However, replacing animal protein in your diet with plant protein is associated with a decreased risk of death, according to the research, which was published in JAMA Internal Medicine on Monday.

 Scientists have long connected processed red meats with a wide spectrum of chronic diseases, such as cancer, diabetes and heart disease.

 Now, the new paper reveals that these associations may still exist when examining protein intake overall, said Dr. Mingyang Song, a researcher at Massachusetts General Hospital and the Harvard T.H.
 Chan School of Public Health, who served as lead author of the paper.